How many of these 40 retro kitchen items do you recognise?

 Retro kitchen items from way back when

-From a cookie press to novelty teapots, you can likely remember plenty of unusual things from your grandmother’s kitchen.
+From a cookie press to novelty teapots, it's likely you can remember plenty of unusual things from your grandmother’s kitchen.
 Offering a fascinating insight into the past, they are treasure chests of nostalgia and filled with items that have been lovingly kept for years.

 Read on and let’s take a look and see how many of these retro items you recognise...